Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Generalities on hyper-Kähler varieties

 If $X$ is of deformation type $M$, denoting $\Lambda_M$ the lattice realized by the BB form on $\rH^2(M,\ZZ)$ and $c_M$ its Fujiki constant, then as we mentioned above in Section \ref{subsec:BBform}, $\Lambda_M\otimes \widehat{\ZZ}$ is the $\widehat{\ZZ}$-BB form of $X$, and $c_M$ is the Fujiki constant of $X$, regardless of the embedding $\iota$.

-In \cite{GHS10}, the authors consider the moduli problem of polarized hyper-K\"ahler manifolds of fixed numerical type.
-This motivates us to introduce the following weaker notion of $\widehat{\ZZ}$-\textit{numerical type} of hyper-K\"ahler varieties over general fields, which is better suited for our treatment when dealing with moduli spaces and period maps.
+In \cite{GHS10}, the authors consider the moduli problem of polarized hyper-Kähler manifolds of fixed numerical type.
+This motivates us to introduce the following weaker notion of $\widehat{\ZZ}$-\textit{numerical type} of hyper-Kähler varieties over general fields, which is more appropriate for our analysis when addressing moduli spaces and period maps.

 \begin{definition}[$\widehat{\ZZ}$-numerical type] We fix a positive integer $n$.
-Let $k$, $k'$ be fields of characteristic $0$, and $X$ (resp.\,$X'$) a $2n$-dimensional hyper-K\"ahler variety over $k$ (resp.\,$k'$).
+Let $k$, $k'$ be fields of characteristic $0$, and $X$ (resp.\,$X'$) a $2n$-dimensional hyper-Kähler variety over $k$ (resp.\,$k'$).
 We say that $X$ and $X'$ are \emph{$\widehat{\ZZ}$-numerically equivalent} if there exists an isomorphism of $\widehat{\ZZ}$-modules

 such that $g$ is isometric with respect to the $\widehat{\ZZ}$-BB forms, and $X$ and $X'$ have the same Fujiki constant. \end{definition}

 \begin{remark} A $\widehat{\ZZ}$-numerical type is the union of finitely many deformation types.
 Indeed, if $X$ and $Y$ are of the same deformation type (i.e.~$X_\CC$ and $Y_\CC$ are deformation equivalent), then by the definitions of $\widehat{\ZZ}$-BB form and Fujiki constant, $X$ and $Y$ clearly have the same $\widehat{\ZZ}$-numerical type.
 Conversely, since there are only finitely many possible isometry classes of $\ZZ$-lattices of bounded rank and discriminant, fixing a $\widehat{\ZZ}$-numerical type $N$ leaves only finitely many possibilities for the BB lattice of $X_\CC$ for any $X$ of $\widehat{\ZZ}$-numerical type $N$.
 By Huybrechts \cite[Theorem 4.3]{Hu03}, there are only finitely many possibilities for the deformation types. \end{remark}